Internal seatpost battery installation guide

 Take the rubber adapters and slide them around the battery as shown above.
 Make sure you can still access the e-tube port.
 Now would be a good time to remove the dummy plug from the port.

 Then slide the battery and rubber adapters into the seatpost.
-This will fix the battery into place.
+This will fix the battery in place.

 That’s it, you’re all done!
 You can now connect the rest of the system and finish installing your Di2 components.